 This public health emergency continues to evolve and SAPC will update this Information Notice as new information becomes available.
-Unless updated, this guidance will remain in effect through May 15, 2020.
+This guidance will be effective starting May 15, 2020 and will remain in effect through December 31, 2020.

 Additional Information

 If you need additional information, please contact your assigned Contract Program Auditor who will provide a response or direct you to the most appropriate SAPC Unit.